-\D. Kong is with the School of Mathematical Sciences, Zhejiang University, Hangzhou, Zhejiang, China (e-mail: dkong@zju.edu.cn).
+^{}D. Kong is with the School of Mathematical Sciences, Zhejiang University, Hangzhou, Zhejiang, China (e-mail: dkong@zju.edu.cn).

-the liver that combined learned local shape constraints with observed shape deviation during adaptation.
+a fully automatic multi-tiered statistical shape model for the liver that combined learned local shape constraints with observed shape deviation during adaptation.
 Van et al. [20] used a statistical classifier and two types of features, graylevel features and location features obtained from a multi-atlas registration procedure, to label pixels.
 Structure based methods are more robust by capturing anatomical knowledge about the shape, size, and position of liver.
 However, a major challenge that these methods need to address is modeling the large shape variations with limited training data.